German groups say Paris attack shows Islamist threat

 A top ally of Chancellor Angela Merkel condemned as "sleaze" the eurosceptic AfD's comments.

-"It's sleaze to instrumentalise the attack for political aims," Parliamentary floor leader Volker Kauder told Focus magazine online.
+"It's sleaze to instrumentalize the attack for political aims," Parliamentary floor leader Volker Kauder told Focus magazine online.

 Merkel and her government have condemned the grassroots movement PEGIDA, which drew a record crowd of 18,000 to its latest rally on Monday in Dresden.